Funding and Assistantships

 - A research assistantship is provided to students from a faculty member (major professor) from his or her research grant or contract.
 Students on research assistantships are expected to perform research and other related activities as directed by their major professor towards the fulfillment of the grant requirements.

 - A teaching assistantship is given to the student from the department to assist in teaching responsibilities.
 This can include grading or running the lab portion of a course.
 Some advanced students are given the responsibility of teaching a course.

 - All assistantships are contingent on satisfactory performance of assigned duties and progression towards degree as well as availability of funds.

-- Master’s applicants will be considered for 1/2 time research or teaching assistantship with a stipend ranging from $2100 to $2150 per month, 50% tuition scholarship, and graduate assistant tuition rate (in-state tuition rate) for remaining tuition.
+- Master’s applicants will be considered for 1/2 time research or teaching assistantship with a stipend of $2350 per month, 50% tuition scholarship, and graduate assistant tuition rate (in-state tuition rate) for remaining tuition.

 To learn more about the benefits of assistantships, please visit the Graduate College website.

 The Department of Mechanical Engineering, College of Engineering, and Iowa State University provide fellowships and scholarships to outstanding applicants, including outstanding underrepresented minority and women applicants.
 Many of these fellowships provide financial supplements to a research or teaching assistantship.